Guide to the Examination of Research Students

 Normally to be approved by internal examiner.

-Definition: The thesis as presented and defended is not deemed to be of PhD standard actually or potentially; However, the thesis is deemed to be of a Swansea University MPhil standard in terms of substance and structure.
+Definition: The thesis as presented and defended is not deemed to be of PhD standard actually or potentially; however, the thesis is deemed to be of a Swansea University MPhil standard in terms of substance and structure.
 No further research or any other substantial work needs to be conducted.
 Minor corrections typically include typos, clarifying points, rephrasing, editing, adding paragraphs and correcting references.
 The Swansea University MPhil award is not a joint award.
 Please note, this outcome may not be possible for some joint programmes.

 6. Not approved for PhD.
-Decision suspended pending re-examination following resubmission as a Swansea University MPhil within 12 months
+Decision suspended pending re-examination following resubmission as a Swansea University MPhil within 12 months.

-This is not an option for resubmitted thesis
+This is not an option for resubmitted thesis.

-Normally to be re-examined by the same team of internal and external examiners; As a rule, there will be a second Viva; However, upon inspection of the submitted thesis, examiners may use their discretion to waive the second Viva.
+Normally to be re-examined by the same team of internal and external examiners; As a rule, there will be a second viva; however, upon inspection of the submitted thesis, examiners may use their discretion to waive the second viva.

 Definition: The thesis as presented and defended is not deemed to be of PhD standard actually or potentially, or of Swansea University MPhil standard in its present form; however, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of a Swansea University MPhil standard; amendments/alterations/additions required will normally concern both substance and presentation.
 The Swansea University MPhil award is not a joint award.
 Please note, this outcome may not be possible for some joint programmes.

-7. Fail - Not approved for the award of a lower research degree
+7. Fail; not approved for the award of a lower research degree

 As immediate option and option after resubmission.